JuliaGeometry/Contour.jl/docs/src/tutorial.md

 ## Preface: some test data...

-The Contour module expects input data to be on a Cartesian grid, and supports both uniform and non-uniform grid spacings.
-For the following examples, `x` and `y` are 1D sorted arrays that contain the grid coordinates, and `z` is a matrix arranged such that `z[xi,yi]` correspond to the location `(x[xi], y[yi])`.
+The Contour module expects input data to be on a Cartesian grid, and supports uniform and non-uniform grid spacings, as well as general curvilinear grids (where `x` and `y` are matrices).

+For the following examples, `x` and
+`y` are 1D sorted arrays that contain the grid coordinates, and `z` is a matrix arranged such that `z[xi,yi]` correspond to the location `(x[xi], y[yi])`.